How to Create a Form

 1. Create a template in PDF Generator API editor

-To create a template, simply head to the Templates page and click on New template.
+- Open the PDF Generator API editor - Go to the Templates page and click New template.

 2. Create a form to collect data and generate the document

-- To get started, navigate to the Forms page and click New form to create your first form.
+- Create the form - Navigate to the Forms page and click New form.

 Create a Form Based on an Existing PDF Form (with PDF Generation)